kevinpt/vhdl-extras/doc/rst/packages.rst

 This package provides functions and components for performing conversion between binary and packed Binary Coded Decimal (BCD).
-The functions to_bcd and to_binary can be used to create synthesizable combinatinal logic for performing a conversion.
+The functions to_bcd and to_binary can be used to create synthesizable combinational logic for performing a conversion.
 In synthesized code they are best used with shorter arrays comprising only a few digits.
 For larger numbers, the components binary_to_bcd and bcd_to_binary can be used to perform a